angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 We are certainly casting Doomsday here but we are faced with an initial decision on what initial mana source we do it from.
-We could play our land, fetch Sea and then resolve DR into DD, casting LP afterwards to insulate us from :card[Blood Moon] effects and/or Chalice of the Void on 0.
+We could play our land, fetch Sea and then resolve DR into Dd, casting LP afterwards to insulate us from :card[Blood Moon] effects and/or Chalice of the Void on 0.
 We could also cast DR off of Petal and hold up the Misty to then access a basic Island from the pile both insulating our mana and digging deeper into the pile.